How to Start a Business in Belgium - Notary Advice, Taxes, VAT, Visas

 - language of documents to be French or Dutch according to city

-- two-year preliminary financial plan required
+- three-year preliminary financial plan required

 What other types of company are there?